astrellon/simple-todo-server/README.md

 The `newId` value will refer to the id of the new todo item created.
 This is then used to remove the item.

+The `success` value indicates if there was an exception.

 **DELETE: /api/items/:id**

 Deletes an item with the given id